ayushmanlakshkar/GhostCoder/README.md

 **Author:** Ayushman Lakshkar

-A fully autonomous AI-powered code review bot that uses **semantic indexing and embeddings** (similar to GitHub Copilot and Cursor) to intelligently analyze GitHub repositories, generate code improvements using AI, and create Pull Requests with the changes.
+A fully autonomous AI-powered code review bot that uses **semantic indexing and embeddings** to intelligently analyze GitHub repositories, generate code improvements using AI, and create Pull Requests with the changes.

 ---